LACOSTAR91/website-status/README.md

 # website-status
-For get the status of a website with node JS
+For get the status of a website with node JS for discord bot